Supporting Common App Behaviors

 An accessible object is described by a set of attributes that define characteristics such as the object type, its value, its size and position on the screen, and its place in the accessibility hierarchy.
 For some objects, the set of attributes can include parameterized attributes.
 Parameterized attributes behave similar to a function by allowing you to pass a parameter when requesting an attribute value.

-For more information, see Accessibility Overview for OS X.
+For more information, see Accessibility Programming Guide for OS X.

 Provide User Preferences for Customization